jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE/bug_report.md

 Attach a _minimal_ project required to reproduce the issue.

 > [!IMPORTANT]
 > Please [attach](https://docs.github.com/get-started/writing-on-github/working-with-advanced-formatting/attaching-files) the contents of your project into a single **zip** archive.
-DO NOT include your `node_modules` directory, or anything else deemed private or personal (e.g. secrets in `.env` files).
+DO NOT include your `node_modules` directory, or anything else deemed private, personal, or sensitive (e.g. secrets in `.env` files).

 [debug setting]: https://github.com/jonlabelle/SublimeJsPrettier/blob/master/JsPrettier.sublime-settings#L14